o11y-weekly/o11y-weekly.github.io/2023-10-11_Savings_dilemma/README.md

 > "You do not scale your business by making savings but by finding fund and investors!"
 </font>

 > This is a fairly good point!
 I have to admit that scaling effective solution just works!
-If costs are not a problem, then there is no need to be efficient since, it can be hard and costly.
+If costs are not a problem, then there is no need to be efficient since, it can be hard and expensive.

 This is why making platform cost savings (cloud / observability) is an unpopular/critized topic for big companies or simply company that can scale cost easily.